ckerr/transmission-release-notes/README.md

 ## Making better notes:

 - Org members can add give a release note to a PR by adding a comment (or by editing the PR body) with a paragraph that starts with `Notes: `.
+The rest of the text will be used as a summary for the change in the release notes.
 - Noteworthy changes should be given the label `notes:highlight`
 - Changes that shouldn't be in release notes should be given the label `notes:none`
 - Please capitalize the first word of the note, use past tense, and the sentence with a period.
 This is to make the collated notes more consistent and readable.